albertguedes/laravel-forum/README.md

 - navbar with breadcrumbs, profile link and logout button.
 - a profile manager section
 - a user manager section with basic crud: list, create, show, edit and delete users.
-- a post manager section with basic crud too.
+- a forums, topics and posts manager section with basic crud too.

 # References